-This will use default settings for the character encoding, buffering, etc. If the UTF-8 character encoding is desired, then the port could be opened using the call
+This will use default settings for the character encoding, buffering, etc. When a specific character encoding is desired, such as UTF-16BE, the port can be opened using the call

+'''

-(open-input-file (list path: "foo" char-encoding: 'UTF-8))
+(open-input-file (list path: "foo" char-encoding: 'UTF-16BE))

+'''

 Here the argument of the procedure open-input-file has been replaced by a port settings list which specifies the value of each port setting that should not be set to the default value.
 Note that some port settings have no useful default and it is therefore required to specify a value for them, such as the path: in the case of the file opening procedures.
-All port creation procedures (i.e. named $open-\ldots$ ) take a single argument that can either be a port settings list or a value of a type that depends on the kind of port being created (a path string for files, an IP port number for socket servers, etc).
+All port creation procedures (i.e. named $open-\ldots$) take a single argument that can either be a port settings list or a value of a type that depends on the kind of port being created (a path string for files, an IP port number for socket servers, etc).

-17.4 Object-ports
+14.4 Object-ports

-17.4.1 Object-port settings
+14.4.1 Object-port settings